 A growing number of parties involved in the DER debate acknowledge some benefits of DER, and some jurisdictions, utilities, researchers, and advocates have concluded or posited that responsible encouragement of DER adoption leads to positive cost benefit results.
 In this respect, when using the traditional model for rate design, which does not compensate (or charge) customers for producing benefits (or costs) for the grid (except through DR programs), it is possible that a portion of the cost benefit analysis for DERs would be missing.
 At the very least, this could represent a lost opportunity to meet customer needs on a more cost effective basis.
 As it applies to emission or renewable credits, it is important to note that many states track "Renewable Energy Credits" separately, and it is wise to consider if DER is already being tracked or valued in that manner already.
-Renewable Energy Credits are used to value the "green" component of the DER resource, but may not account for distribution-related benefits of the energy.
+Renewable Energy Credits are used to value the "green" component of the DER resource, but may not account for distribution related benefits of the energy.

 There is some debate over what are the benefits of DER.
-Part of the confusion here is in quantifying benefits from DER and integrating DER into the grid and utility systems.
-Regulators are increasingly interested in calculating benefits which have not traditionally been incorporated in rate design or are hard to quantify.
-Environmental benefits of distributed carbon-free generation is one example, but the ancillary markets of many RTOs are another example of recent increased quantification of benefits.
+Part of the confusion here is differentiating in thequantifying benefits from DER as compared to the costs of nd integrating DER into the grid and utility systems.
+Regulators may are increasingly interested in calculateing benefits which have not traditionally been incorporated in rate design or are hard to quantify.
+Environmental benefits of distributed carbon-free generation is one example.
+Seeing the difficulty that has historically taken place to identify the costs of , but the ancillary services at the utility or markets of many-RTO level, it is difficult to assume that ancillary services or costs can be easily identified for DER.s are another example of recent increased quantification of benefits.

 The services and benefits from DER at question are often provided by the utility on a system-wide basis, or at the feeder level.
-However, some services, such as local reliability or resilience, may be more cost effectively provided by resources distributed across the system, rather than developed and procured at wholesale levels.
+However, Seome services, such as local reliability or resilience, may be more cost effectively provided by resources distributed across the system, rather than developed and procured at wholesale levels.
 These considerations cover many different types of DER and represent value or compensation that can vary widely depending on the time and location they are provided.